carlos22/carddav2fb/README.md

-## CardDAV contacts import for AVM FritzBox
+## CardDAV contacts import for AVM FRITZ!Box

 Features:

-* Allows to import CardDAV contacts (e.g. from 'owncloud') to an AVM FritzBox
+* Allows to import CardDAV-based VCard contacts (e.g. from 'owncloud') to a phonebook in a AVM FRITZ!Box
+* CardDAV import includes photo images specified in VCards
-* No modification of the FRITZ!Box firmware (aka FritzOS) required
+* No modification of FRITZ!Box firmware (aka FRITZ!OS) required
-* Multiple CardDAV accounts and "folders" can be specified
+* Definition of multiple CardDAV accounts and "folders" possible

 **CAUTION: This script will overwrite your current contacts in the FritzBox without any warning!**

 ### Information

-This version of carddav2fb is a forked version from carlos22 with updates applied being published at http://www.ip-phone-forum.de/showthread.php?t=267477.
-In addition to being compatible to newer Fritz!OS versions it also features two fixes regarding OSX generated vCards.
+This version of carddav2fb is a forked version from carlos22 (https://github.com/carlos22/carddav2fb) with certain updates applied which had been published at http://www.ip-phone-forum.de/showthread.php?t=267477.
+In addition to being compatible to newer FRITZ!OS versions it also features a bunch of bug fixes.

 ### Installation